Cookie preferences

 • The KL-to-Ipoh drive is one of the simplest and most rewarding road trips you can take from Kuala Lumpur.
 Two hours on a well-maintained expressway, RM36–44 in tolls, and RM50–60 in fuel deliver you to a heritage town with food, culture, and natural attractions that rival destinations requiring far more effort to reach.

 • Whether you're visiting for the white coffee, the cave temples, the street art, or simply the pleasure of an easy weekend escape, Ipoh delivers.
-The infrastructure is excellent, the driving is straightforward, and the destination punches well above its weight.
+The expressway is well-maintained, the drive is straightforward, and the Old Town gives you a full day of eating, walking, and exploring without needing a rigid itinerary.

 How long does it take to drive from KL to Ipoh?